The smooth & delicious Cold Brew is back.

 This type of focused remarketing increases the chances of conversion.

-– Display Ads on third party sites
+Display Ads on third-party sites

-The most prevalent type of remarketing is display remarketing.
 It entails reaching out through paid marketing, notably display ads on third-party websites, to users who have visited the brand’s website.

 There are many platforms to run such display remarketing campaigns, and Google Ads is one of the top and most used platforms.

 These platforms track the traffic to the brand’s website using cookies and then target users who visited the site with ads for the products and services of the brand.

 Display ads appear on websites that are connected to the ad network the brand is using.
 If a brand uses Google Ads, then its display ads will appear to users when they visit sites that are part of the Google Display Network.